-I absolutely adore lamb shoulder in this stew.
-But with that being said, it’s sometimes easier (and more economical) to find a good chuck roast.
-As you break down the roast (whether you choose lamb shoulder or beef chuck roast), you’ll notice that the roast pulls apart easily into “meat bundles” surrounded (except for the cut sides) by membranes: fascia and tendon sheaths, which are gristly if not removed.
+You can use either lamb or beef in Irish Guinness Stew.
+I absolutely adore lamb shoulder in the stew (you can also use leg of lamb).
+With that being said, it’s sometimes easier (and more economical) to find a good chuck roast.
+As you break down the roast (whether you choose lamb shoulder/leg or beef chuck roast), you’ll notice that the roast pulls apart easily into “meat bundles” surrounded (except for the cut sides) by membranes: fascia and tendon sheaths, which are gristly if not removed.
 Once you trim away this gristle and any excess fat, you can easily cut everything into bite-sized cubes.
 If you like, you can even break this step out on its own and prep the meat the night before you plan to cook the stew.

-In fact, I sometimes prep stew meat and immediately store it in the freezer for future use.
+In fact, if I know I’ll be using a roast for stew, I’ll often prep the stew meat right away and store it in the freezer for future use.

 Crockpot stews fall down in the veggie department, IMHO.
 By the time the meat is fall-apart tender, much of the veg will have…well, fallen apart.
 For this reason, because I want the potatoes and carrots to shine, I par-cook them (by steaming or boiling) until they’re tender.
 Then I add them to the stew for the last 30 minutes of cooking.
 You can do this part up to a day in advance: just keep the veggies refrigerated in an airtight container.
 (You can choose not to par-cook the potatoes and carrots: your stew will still be yummy.)